|Trim Size / Pages||9 x 6 in / 336|

 Their loyalty to one another is fierce and absolute.
 As Jennifer Murphy shows in the gripping and moving First Responder, they are a family.
 A dysfunctional family, perhaps, but what family isn't?

 Many in the field of pre-hospital emergency care have endured medical trauma and familial hardship themselves.
 Some are looking to give back.
 Some are desperate for family.
 Some were inspired by 9/11.
 Still others want to become doctors, nurses, firefighters, cops, and want to cut their teeth on the streets.
-As a rescuers, Jennfer never want people to die or get hurt.
-But if they are going to die or get hurt, she, and first responders like her, want to be there.
+As rescuers, they never want people to die or get hurt.
+But if they are going to die or get hurt, first responders want to be there.

-Despite the vital role they play New York City's EMT's are paid less than trash collecting, and far less than any other first responder makes, even though the burden of medical emergencies fall on the backs of EMTs and medics.
+Despite the vital role they play New York City, EMTs are paid less than trash collectors, and far less than any other first responder makes, even though the burden of medical emergencies fall on the backs of EMTs and medics.
 Yet for Jennifer and her brothers and sisters, it's a calling more than a job.
-She is constantly exposed to infectious diseases, violence, and death.
-The coronavirus pandemic did not changed that math; the public is just more aware of it.
+First responders are constantly exposed to infectious diseases, violence, and death.
+The coronavirus pandemic did not change that math; the public is just more aware of it.

 Funny and heartwarming, inspiring and poignant, First Responder follows Jennifer's journey to becoming an EMT and working during and beyond the Covid-19 pandemic.
 She will bring readers inside an intense world filled with crisis, rescue, grief, uncertainty, and dark humor.
 First Responder will move readers to a greater understanding and appreciation of those fighting for them—wherever they live—in a world they hardly know or could imagine.